 Although Alzheimer’s Disease (AD) is usually diagnosed above the age of 70, Mild Cognitive Impairment (MCI) can be detected from as young as age 50.
 The online Cognitive Function Test aims to provide a tool for individuals to self-assess their level of MCI in the cognitive domains that predict AD.
 This article provides an overview of the 3 cognitive domains assessed – episodic memory, executive function and processing speed; and the criteria for computeriation of the test.

 The detectable, preclinical phase of Alzheimer’s Disease (AD) presents as mild cognitive impairment (MCI)1.
 AD is normally diagnosed above the age of 70, but MCI can be detected from as young as age 50 2, 3.
 Detecting MCI is one way of assessing an individual’s risk of later developing AD 4.

 Tests for cognitive function have existed in paper and pencil form for many years and are primarily licensed by specialist psychometric assessment providers to research establishments or for employer use.
 They are not generally available to the public.
 Furthermore we know that individuals aged 50 to 70 may be reluctant to approach their GP with concerns about memory problemsa.
 Therefore there is currently no easy provision for individuals wishing to assess whether they have MCI.

-The Cognitive Function Test (CFT) aims to provide individuals with a tool to self-assess their level of MCI in the cognitive domains that predict AD.
+The online Cognitive Function Test aims to provide a tool for individuals to self-assess their level of cognitive function in the cognitive domains that can help to predict MCI, but the test is not meant to be diagnostic of MCI.
 It is online and free to anyone with internet access aged 50 or above.
 It is suggested that those who score poorly in the CFT might take a homocysteine test and if necessary embark upon diet and lifestyle changes and reduce their homocysteine level, in order to reduce the risk of further memory decline.

 Cognitive Domains Tested